prof3ssorSt3v3/mad9034/docs/assignments/assg4.md

     - the interview won’t run too long/short

 **Each team member runs the interview with 3 people.**
-- Have a note-taker with you, so you can focus on facilitating the interview. ( Or, use zoom - and record their voice.
-Ensure you get their consent first!  )
+- Have a note-taker with you, so you can focus on facilitating the interview. ( Or, use zoom and record their voice.
+Ensure you get their consent first!)

-Get user permission in the Non Disclosure Agreement [(NDA example)](https://docs.google.com/forms/d/1jDQfyZg0oNOnJdgZYecHtr0E1483E683BaEdcUPfyzc/edit?usp=sharing)
+- Get user permission in the Non Disclosure Agreement [(NDA example)](https://docs.google.com/forms/d/1jDQfyZg0oNOnJdgZYecHtr0E1483E683BaEdcUPfyzc/edit?usp=sharing)

 ::: tip Note